Simplicity and convenience

 ANZ Investments will then instruct Inland Revenue that the ANZ KiwiSaver Scheme is your preferred provider scheme.

-You'll be sent ANZ KiwiSaver Scheme start-up packs (which include the ANZ KiwiSaver Scheme investment statement (PDF 1.40MB)) to provide to staff as required.
+You'll be sent ANZ KiwiSaver Scheme start-up packs (which include the ANZ KiwiSaver Scheme guide and product disclosure statement (PDF 1.36MB)) to provide to staff as required.

 What do you have to do as an employer?